wp-plugins/commentluv/trunk/readme.txt

 4. edit post comments

 == ChangeLog ==
+= 2.81.2 =
+* silly me, put the version number wrong!
+* Set back to default settings if upgrading from less than 2.81
+* Show url field for logged on user if buddypress is active

 = 2.81.1 =
 * Prevent empty last post from being included.
 Also included in API
-* added Dutch translation (thanks Rene http://wpwebshop.com)
+* Fixed Dutch translation (thanks Rene http://wpwebshop.com)
 * Also have commentluv on pages
 * updated badges to new version (thanks Byteful Traveller)